ps-trivia/ps-trivia.github.io/trivia-tracker.md

 ##### PS!
 Command-searchable Questions

-Answers that can be found easily using PS! commands such as /dt, /ds, /ms, /as, /is, /tier or /om are not allowed; however, in the case of /is- and /as-searchable questions, they will only be vetoed if they can be found by using exact words or phrases from your question.
+Answers that can be found easily using PS! commands such as /dt, /ds, /ms, /tier or /om are not allowed.

+Note that /is- and /as-searchable questions are an exception to this rule and can be asked.

 ![Searchable 1](/assets/images/tt-searchable-1.png)